Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "Darn.
 I was hoping that wouldn't happen."
 Eryn bit her thumb.
 "The stones absorbed the mana from my spell."

 Eryn tried a few more spells but each time, the stones had absorbed enough mana to greatly reduce the effects.
-Spells that would normally melt rock only heated up the wall, and air blades that normally cut through rock didn't make a single dent.
+Spells that would normally melt rock only heated up the wall, and air blades that normally cut through rock didn't make much of a dent.
 Solely encountering traps before that were easily disarmed with magic, we had let our guard down.
 This trap was particularly effective against magicians.

 "If only I could find a weak point…"